-The UC Suite will run the voice flow, connecting to the customer calling platform on-prem, hosted, or cloud.
+The UCX Suite will run the voice flow, connecting to the customer calling platform on-prem, hosted, or cloud.
 And we can say this is definitely another Imagicle Conversational AI key differentiator.

 Finally, we’ll work on integrating the other imagicle Cloud services, like Imagicle Voice Analytics, to provide topic modeling of analyzed agent conversations, through which getting the intelligence to fuel the bot intent recognition capabilities.

 Artificial intelligence and Machine Learning will drive our innovation and improvements, as they’ve already started to do.

 Let’s wrap it up.

 Well, that’s it for today, guys.
 I hope I have conveyed to you the new Imagicle solution’s great potential for companies who want to simplify customer service management processes and offer constant coverage to meet every customer need.
 We are already working on some prospects and projects with customers and partners, and we are really happy to see that, besides the initial interest, we are also getting the WOW effect.

 Our enhanced offer will include a complete Suite of UC apps with AI and Conversational omnichannel solutions from the Cloud and in mixed environments, granting the flexibility, security, and innovation needed in the new hybrid (and more digital) world.

 Would you like to discover more?
 Join the dedicated, upcoming webinar!

 Join the dedicated webinar on 5October and start revolutionizing your customer service!